OCA Technical Specification

 What are Overlays?

 Overlays are task-specific objects that provide cryptographically-bound layers of definitional or contextual metadata to a Capture Base.
-Any actor interacting with a published Capture Base can use Overlays to transform how inputted data and metadata are displayed to a viewer or guide an agent in applying a custom process to captured data.
+Any actor interacting with a published Capture Base can use Overlays to enrich the meaning of the data, transform how inputted data and metadata are displayed to a viewer or guide an agent in applying a custom process to captured data.

 OCA object types